zone117x/DirtyText/README.md

 Download
 -----

-[Download DirtyText](https://github.com/zone117x/DirtyText/archive/master.zip) and include dirtytext.js & dirtytext.css
+[Download DirtyText](https://github.com/zone117x/DirtyText/archive/master.zip) and include dirtytext.js & dirtytext.css in your page

 How does it work?